ColdGrub1384/Pisth/README.md

 ## API

-Pisth has an API that allows you to import files from your own apps with Pisth.
+Pisth has an API that allows iOS apps signed with the same team ID of Pisth to import file from Pisth.

 More information at https://pisth.github.io/docs/getting-started.html.